Stedoh55/Kotlin/README.md

 # Kotlin
-The repo fir the Kotlin codes for the mobile development
+The repo for the Kotlin codes for the mobile development